japer-technology/github-minimum-intelligence/.github-minimum-intelligence/docs/final-warning.md

 ### DEFCON Readiness Levels

 This system defines five operational readiness states modelled on military DEFCON levels.
 Each level constrains what the AI agent is permitted to do.
-Higher readiness (lower number) means tighter restrictions.
+Higher readiness (lower number) means tighter restrictions, we recommend you use them.

 | Level | Name | Posture | Key Constraint |
 |-------|------|---------|----------------|